hkalbertl/web-image-categorizer/README.md

 Web Image Categorizer (WIC) is a browser extension that lets you save images from webpages directly to [FileLu](https://filelu.com/), a secure, privacy-focused cloud storage provider.

 WIC now supports FileLu's [S5 Object Storage API](https://filelu.com/pages/s5-object-storage/), providing an alternative upload method.
-Since S5 is AWS S3–compatible, WIC can also connect to other S3 storage providers that use [path-style access](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#path-style-access).
+Since S5 is AWS S3–compatible, WIC can also connect to other S3 storage providers.

 You can define naming templates to preset default save directories and file names to match your preferences.